HumanCellAtlas/query-service/USER_STORIES.md

 Table](https://docs.google.com/spreadsheets/d/1PBMrc0oql4gPpH_cQMqlf7ASNMwePRQZNCutxeSFze8/edit#gid=0)

 ## 1
-Please give me a list of all the contact emails and titles for all the projects, and how many samples (specimens) and files each project has.
+Please give me a list of all the contact emails and titles for all the projects, and how many samples (specimens) and sequencing files each project has.

 ### emails
 ```sql